 Neighbourhoods and sub-city districts

-For City Statistics, the official FSO neighbourhood perimeters in the eight cities are used (based on the 2000 Federal Census).
+For City Statistics, the official FSO neighbourhood perimeters in the eight cities are used.
 To ensure that these perimeters fulfil the requirements of City Statistics, these neighbourhoods have been aggregated at two higher levels for the ten cities of the City Statistics (to reach a boundary of around 5000 inhabitants): the urban sectors and the urban districts.
 The first two units (neighbourhoods and urban sectors) can be seen in the atlas.